tubone24/web-screenshot-to-slack-gas/README.md

 ![Img](docs/images/clasp1.png)

-Copy it and paste another window, and replace `"` character to `\n` because of reading to one-line string on bash command.
+Copy it and paste another window, and replace `"` character to `\"` because of reading to one-line string on bash command.

 ![Img](docs/images/clasp2.png)